uncrayon/todoList-app/README.md

 - **Task Due Date:** Users can now add a due date and be aware of those task that are closest to being delivered.

+# TODOs
+- Define a correct structure for tree and child

+- Change methods on firebase to update and push from set on an event

+- Resolve UX: usability on date and dark mode, icons and text for add task card and close promise after push button ADD

 # License
 MIT License